vladen/aerobus/spec/readme.md

 assert.strictEqual(channel.subscribers[0].order, subscriber.order);
 ```

-throws if @object#done is not a function.
+throws if @object.done is not a function.

 ```js
 [new Array(), true, new Date(), 1, {}, 'test'].forEach(function (value) {